truenas/middleware/docs/userguide/index.rst

 |100002010000031E0000027D2C5F8621_png|

-Choose a drive letter from the drop-down menu and click the Finish button as shown in Figure 10.3d:
+Choose a drive letter from the drop-down menu and click the "Finish" button as shown in Figure 10.3d:

 **Figure 10.3d: Selecting the Network Drive Letter**